 When asked to list a few things he’s most hopeful for during third grade at Woodlawn, he says he’d like more clay time in art (“I really love to make pinch pots”) and more acting in plays (he was a cast member in last year’s Princess and the Pea and The Emperor’s New Clothes).
 He pauses for a moment, deep in thought, and tells us there is just one more thing he is hopeful for: “I really hope, like second grade, the first two days we have no homework and then Friday rolls around and the teacher surely won’t give us homework over the weekend, so we actually go the entire first week without any homework!”

-Dean is currently a fifth grader at Woodlawn.
+Dean is currently a sixth grader at Woodlawn.